kimkilser/DT78-App-Android/README.md

 * Notifications upto 120 characters to the watch
 * Call & SMS listener (requires Contacts, Phone & SMS permission)
-* Watch battery percentage on the ongoing notification (priority PRIORITY_MIN, IMPORTANCE_MIN)
+* Watch battery percentage on the ongoing notification
 * Find phone feature rings and locks phone then sends Phone battery percentage as notification to the watch (requires Device Admin permission)

 #### Apk Installation